matteotagliazucchi/CompactObjects/README.md

 - `python rel_purens.py`

-Some results will be printed on the terminal, while plots will be available in the folder `NSOutput`
+Some results will be printed on the terminal, while plots will be available in the folder `NSOutput`.
+A similar procedure holds also for the other tests.

 ## References

 For the physics used in this package see
 1. I. Sagert, M. Hempel, C. Greiner, J. Schaffner-Bielich; "*Compact Stars for Undergraduates*"; https://arxiv.org/abs/astro-ph/0506417v1
 2. R.R.
 Silbar, S. Reddy; "*Neutron stars for undergraduates*"; https://doi.org/10.1119/1.1703544
+3. J.S.
+Read, B.D.
+Lackey, B.J.
+Owen, J.L.
+Friedman; "*Constraints on a phenomenologically parametrized neutron-star equation of state*"; https://doi.org/10.1103/PhysRevD.79.124032